wazuh/wazuh-qa/.github/ISSUE_TEMPLATE/test--app.md

 - [ ] The pinned filter should always be persistent

-### Go to Settings and select different extensions, and then go back to Modules/Agents

 ### Go to Settings, select a different API with different extensions and go back to /Agents